-Most manufacturers have a policy of All New OEM Parts on All Repairs.
-Meanwhile the repair side of the industry and the paying end users, whether insurance companies or vehicle owners continue to use many used parts.
+Since that time, vehicle manufacturers seem to have doubled down on the policy with All New OEM Parts On All Repairs.
+Meanwhile the repair side of the industry and the paying end users, whether insurance companies or vehicle owners, continue to use many used parts.

 If the damage is something that cannot be repaired the correct OEM repair would be to buy a new hood for perhaps $900.
-However, if a used OEM hood from the same year vehicle were available this could be bought for $450 or 500.
+However, if a used hood from the same year vehicle were available this could be bought for $450 or $500.
+A competent technician will be able to validate the condition of the used part.
+If it has no previous repairs or repaint it is effectively the same as the one that came off the damaged vehicle.
 The work required to ready either the new or used part for installation would be very similar, with perhaps an additional 15 minutes to clean the used part.

-As a business owner with 30 years’ experience, I would not be able to offer my customer any good reason why they should pay $400 or $500 more for the new hood.
-Both hoods were made to the same specification and originally sold by the same company.
-If I was to say that the manufacturer insists on new parts the next question would be why and my only answer would be ‘because they said so.’
+As a business owner with 30 years’ experience I would not be able to offer my customer any good reason why they should pay $400 or $500 more for the new hood.
+If I was to say that the manufacturer insists on new parts the next question would be why and my only answer would be “because they said so.”

-There are many, with an upper-case M, cases where OEM procedures are truly critical in the safe repair of a vehicle and OEMs are right in keeping the pressure on to insist that these procedures be followed.
-Unfortunately, by mixing non-essential requirements, such as all new OEM parts all the time, with the truly important ones they are weakening the credibility of those truly important requirements.
+There are many, with an upper case M, cases where OEM procedures are truly critical in the safe repair of a vehicle and OEMs are right in keeping the pressure on to insist that these procedures be followed.
+Unfortunately, by mixing non-essential requirements, such as new OEM parts all the time, with the truly important ones they are providing an opening for inconsistent interpretation of all of their policies.